yodobrin/resource-inventory/README.md

 >Note: The marker `$` is used, as the `{}` is used by the workbooks to denote the parameters.
 The ARM route to be called, uses these markers to denote the parameters that need to be replaced with the actual values.

-### 2. Processing
+**Processing**:

 - **Parameter Extraction**: The function extracts parameter names from the `armRoute` and matches them with corresponding parts in the `resourceIds`.
 - **Route Generation**: For each resource ID, the function generates a complete ARM API route by replacing the placeholders in the `armRoute` with actual values.
 - **API Execution**: The function concurrently executes the ARM API requests for all generated routes using the Managed Identity for authentication.
-The managed identity currently has `Reader` role on the entire subscription, management group or tenant. **This is temporary, the approach should be leveraging the user access token.**
+The managed identity currently has `Reader` role on the entire subscription, management group or tenant.
-- **Response Aggregation**: The results from all API calls are merged into a single JSON response, which is returned to the client.
+- **Response Merging**: The results from all API calls are merged into a single JSON response, which is returned to the client.
+A new JSON element `_gateway` is added to the response, which contains the original parameters used for the request.

+### CostGateway Function

+> **Note**: The Azure COST Management API has tendency of throwing `429`.

+**Input Parameters**:

+- **`scope`**: a list of comma-separated scopes to query the cost data for, such as `/subscriptions/1234,/subscriptions/5678`.
+The function supports multiple scopes formats similar to the scopes defined [here](https://docs.microsoft.com/en-us/rest/api/cost-management/query/usage).
+- **`body`**: the body of the request needs to follow the same format as the [Cost Management API](https://docs.microsoft.com/en-us/rest/api/cost-management/query/usage).

+**Processing**:

+- **Scope Extraction**: The function extracts the scopes from the `scope` parameter and generates a request for each scope with the same payload body.
+- **API Execution**: The function concurrently executes the Azure Cost Management API requests for all generated scopes using the Managed Identity for authentication and getting an access token.
+- **Merging Responses**: The results from all API calls are merged into a single JSON response, which is returned to the client.
+The current behavior perform a union and push all rows, since this is removing some of the information which earlier was on each response, the additional information (from the `id` field) is added to the response as a separate JSON element: `_gateway`.
+The values which would be populated in this element are derived from the `id` field.

 ### 3. Use Case Example